self-actuated/actuated.com/posts/2023-07-31-amd-zenbleed-update-now.md

 ![An update to the CPU microcode is required](/images/2023-07-zenbleed/microcode.png)

 For some unknown reason, both of the Equinix AMD hosts that we use internally broke after running the OS upgrade, so I had to reinstall Ubuntu 22.04 using the dashboard.
 If for whatever reason the machine won't come up after the microcode update, then you should reinstall the Operating System (OS) using your vendor's rescue system or out of band console, both Equinix Metal and Hetzner have an "easy button" that you can click for this.
 If there is still an issue after that, reach out to your vendor's support team.

+New machines provisioned after this date should already contain the microcode fix or have the "chicken bit" enabled.
+We provisioned a new AMD Epyc server on Equinix Metal to make sure, and as expected, thanks to their hard work - it was not vulnerable.

 We offer 500 USD of free credit for new Equinix Metal customers to use with actuated, and Equinix Metal have also written up their own guide on workaround here: